-Historically, the relationship between built and natural capital has been one of conflict, with residential development, water supply, wastewater treatment, transportation, and energy infrastructure objectives having negative impacts on natural capital, thereby creating regulatory frameworks that are costly and rife with conflict.
-At the same time, in some sectors there has historically been a lack of appreciation for the role of working and natural lands (natural capital) in providing the foundational services that are transported or conveyed by built capital, services including clean drinking water, clean air, or renewable energy.
+Historically, the relationship between built and natural capital has been one of conflict, with residential development, water supply, wastewater treatment, transportation, and energy infrastructure objectives having negative impacts on natural capital, thereby creating regulatory frameworks that are costly and rife

 A substantial body of research has demonstrated that protecting and investing in natural capital and working lands while also strategically integrating built capital investments may allow our communities to achieve quality of life and local economic development goals in a more cost effective manner than if these investments were made separately.
-Although this thinking presents significant "great than the sum of their parts" opportunities through unified strategic investments in natural and built capital, those investments alone will not guarantee success.
+Although this thinking presents significant "great than the sum of their parts" opportunities through unified strategic investments in natural and built capital, those investments alone will not quarantee success.
 Across all communities in the North Coast region, some level of change in how we manage ourselves will be required to better align with the surrounding natural environment and to secure the full potential of our communities through long term commitment to these integrated strategies and investments.

 The North Coast Region has the opportunity to maintain our traditional, historic, rural quality of life, while effectively stewarding our regional lands and communities, resulting in multiple local, regional, and statewide benefits that can be enhanced for future generations.
-If successful in implementing this overall combined strategic investment in the people, infrastructure and natural environment, significant shared goals can be achieved. .
+If successful in implementing this overall combined strategic investment in the people. infrastructure and natural environment, significant shared goals can be achieved. .
 Future success will require analysis and adaptation of the region's human capital, retention and attraction of a talented workforce, and modification of our organizational structures to ensure that our communities can demonstrate resiliency for the short and long term.
 Individual communities across the Region have demonstrated great creativity and innovation over the years, especially in times of crisis.
 As a Region we now have the opportunity to leverage that innovation while also taking advantage of the economies of scope and scale that regional collaboration can provide.

-3.4.6.1 ACTIONABLE PRIORITIES VI - ECONOMIES OF SCOPE AND SCALE
+3.4.6.1 ACTIONABLE PRIORITIES VI - ECONOMIES OF SCOPE AND SCALE i.
 Document the integrated outcomes related to built, human, and natural capital on every project, including summarizing this information on an ongoing basis at the individual project scale and the regional scale; quantitative cost/benefit analyses for each project; and the relationships among built/human/ natural capital investments and outcomes.

-- Drawing from lessons learned by others, identify opportunities to solve challenges facing the North Coast by strategically including and cost-effectively integrating built, human, and natural capital solutions. - iii.
+- ii.
+Drawing from lessons learned by others, identify opportunities to solve challenges facing the North Coast by strategically including and cost-effectively integrating built, human, and natural capital solutions. - iii.
 Evaluate land conservation strategies, working with willing participants in a voluntary, incentivebased framework to protect ecosystem services that can be integrated in a costeffective manner with built infrastructure, and including private parties and public agencies. - iv.
 Evaluate opportunities to avoid sprawl, including avoiding the loss of farmland and natural habitats; plan for growth that allows for functional built infrastructure, intact ecosystems, forests, watersheds and habitats, local agriculture, and healthy places for people to live and share information region-wide. - v.
 Identify and request priority financial investments in integrated natural-built-human capital projects and plans (see "Actionable Priorities: Financing and Investment" above).